eddieebeling/se3-fullstack-fe/README.md

 ![Meet our team](meet-our-team.jpg)

 ### Requirements
-* Make an API call to get the list of team memebers
+* Make an API call to get the list of team members
 * Using the API response, render the following data for each team member in the array:
   * Name
   * Job Title